Highpoint2000/TEFLoggerApp/Development/README.md

 ### Version 5.3_BETA1

-- Integrated display and direct download of beta versions
+- Integrated display and direct download of beta versions (Activate in the menu!)
 - URDS Map now uses the same map set as the TX Map and is therefore capable of offline use

 ## Installation notes: